Tariq Chauhan, CEO of EFS Facilities Services Group: Building a Resilient Services Organization

 In the very early stages of my deep dive, I zeroed in on the FM industry’s key factors, addressing the three most important drivers: people, passion, and precision.
 These became the essential elements of my strategy moving forward.
 Facilities management is a service-focused industry and I considered people as its critical assets, passion as the motivator for people to excel, and precision as vital to effective delivery.

-In particular, I was intrigued by the industry’s people-centric nature and I fully embraced it.
+In particular, I was intrigued by the industry’s people-centric nature, and I fully embraced it.
 In my people-first approach, core alignment of each individual relating to discipline, attitude, and commitment, was essential, and each team member adopted the organizational value framework.
 Since then, we have never lowered our guard when it comes to these principles; rather, we have further emboldened them by engaging stakeholders.

 I have always been careful in my actions and conscious of their impact, and I have consistently ensured that my C-suite and I walk the talk, never deviating from our guiding principles.
 No exceptions have been made from our core espoused values, even in the mainstream organization.
 My aim has never been to thrust our value system on staff, but to have all stakeholders own it through a shared vision and to embody it across the organization.